thecmart/manuals/Tutorials/Manual 1 Creating a new app with an empty activity and AppObj.md

 6. Now go to your app level `build.gradle` file.
 Click on the **app** folder above the `build.gradle` file on the right, and then open the `build.gradle` file in it.
 The file should have the title "app" when you open it.

-7. Find the following lines of code in the `dependencies` section:
+7. There are implementations which are needed for android X to work.
+Find the following lines of code in the `dependencies` section:

    ```
    implementation 'androidx.appcompat:appcompat:1.0.0-beta01'